chipsnyder/appdeploy/README.md

     Documents/SubFolder/File.jpeg
     Documents/SubFolder/File1.txt
     Documents/SubFolder/SubFolder2/File2.pdf
+    ...

+ With optional paramater you will also see

+ 	Documents/SubFolder/SubFolder3
+ 	...

 <h2>List Apps</h2>
 Lists all applications installed on the device.
 The list will provide each bundle id for the installed applications and not the name of the application it's self.
 You can also list all applications installed on the device including their installed location.